Pontiac Parisienne: Third generation: 1965–1970

 In 1965 Pontiac Parisienne grille appeared as the Bonneville grille, with the exception of the Custom Sport grille which was taken from US 1965 Pontiac Grand Prix.
 Although the powertrain offerings paralleled the Chevrolet full size powertrain lineup, 1965 was an exception.
 The Canadian full size Pontiacs never came with a 396 in 1965 but continued with the 409 as an optional engine until the 1966 model year was introduced.

 1967 brought new styling including new grilles.
 There were also new safety features, such as a collapsible steering column and dual braking system.

 The 1968 model was the last model for right-hand-drive assembly in those markets as supplied by the Oshawa plant, following General Motors in the United States decision to cease all RHD exports in 1968.
-Nevertheless, the 1968 model continued to be locally assembled for a further year in Australia and New Zealand, and for two more years in South Africa.
+Nevertheless, the 1968 model continued to be locally assembled for a further year in Australia and for two more years in South Africa.